 For more history, stroll the streets of the Financial District at dawn on the Fourth, when the scenery most resembles its colonial incarnation.
 You’ll learn about NYC’s pivotal role in the Revolutionary War, and little-known local heroes like Marinus Willet, who evolved from street brawler to prominent leader.
 The tour begins at 6am on July 4th.

-4th of July New York: Brunch
+4th of July New York: Attractions

 4th of July New York: Coney Island